semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 ##### Semgrep AppSec Platform

-Semgrep AppSec Platform can perform scans in the following environments:
+Semgrep AppSec Platform can scan in the following environments:

 - CI
 - Web app (for Managed Scans)